 - The desert of Lent “is a place that tests our faith, but it also purifies it and strengthens it when we learn to base ourselves upon God in spite of contrary experiences” (HD 69).

-- God is with us in Word and Sacrament so our faith can grow and we can bear fruit regardless of our sins (if we repent continually) and sufferings (if we offer them up).
+- God is with us in Word (the Sacred Scriptures) and Sacrament (especially Penance and the Eucharist) so our faith can grow and we can bear fruit regardless of our sins (if we repent continually) and sufferings (if we offer them up).

 Practical application: Entering our own desert through prayer, almsgiving, and penance